tonyfu97/OpenCV-Qt-App/06_ObjectDetection/README.md

     <string>We need access to the camera to capture video for motion detection.</string>
     ```

-- **Failure to Build OpenCV 3.4.5**: This step builds the executables: `opencv_createsamples` and `opencv_traincascade`, which are needed to train the Haar Cascade classifier for no-entry sign detection.
+- **Failure to Build OpenCV 3.4.5**: This step builds the executables: `opencv_createsamples` and `opencv_traincascade`, both are deprecated functions needed to train the Haar Cascade classifier for no-entry sign detection.
 I first downloaded OpenCV 3.4.5 from this [link](https://github.com/opencv/opencv/releases/tag/3.4.5).

     Then, I created a `build` directory.